atomantic/hapi-and-healthy/README.md

 [![](http://img.shields.io/travis/atomantic/hapi-and-healthy.svg?style=flat)](https://travis-ci.org/atomantic/hapi-and-healthy)
 [![](http://img.shields.io/david/atomantic/hapi-and-healthy.svg?style=flat)](https://www.npmjs.org/package/hapi-and-healthy)

+> Version 6.x.x only supports hapi v17 and above!

 This [Hapi.js](https://www.npmjs.org/package/hapi) plugin provides a configurable route for `/service-status` (`/health`) API reporting which returns a varied output depending on the consumer headers, request type and query flags.

 The primary consumer is a Local Traffic Manager (LTM), which load balances and adds/removes nodes from rotation based on the API return status.
 You can add an arbitrary number of tests to the test.node array (in config), which will run in parallel and report basic health status for your node.
-Keep in mind that an LTM will hit this API about ~1/sec so the test functions should run really fast.
+Keep in mind that an LTM will hit this API every 1-10 seconds so the test functions should run really fast.
 Caching policy and what those tests actual are is entirely up to the application :)

-> NOTE: failing dependecy services should never cause your node to be marked bad.
+> NOTE: failing dependecy services should never cause your node to be marked bad (lest you cascade failures down the chain--and remove your entire app stack from the node pool).
 Your tests should only validate that your node is configured and running correctly (otherwise, an LTM would remove a good node out of the pool only because another service went down).

 A secondary consumer is a DevOps maintainer who wants to see the status of the service and get more detailed information on what's going on with it.